1. Sweep or vacuum

-The best cleaning products for slates are the simplest.
-Just mix some dish soap with warm water and off you go!
+The best cleaning products for slates are the simplest ones.
+Just mix some dish soap with warm water, and off you go!
 You can buy special slate cleaning tools for improved results.
 Some products also offer superior protection against grease and oil-based stains on slates.
-Others are formulated for more heavy duty cleaning or to remove mould and mildew.
+Other products are formulated for more heavy-duty cleaning or to remove mould.

 4. Mopping slate floors

 When you’re ready to mop your floors, use a damp mop but wring out any excess water.
 Mop the floor slowly and wring out your mop often enough to avoid spreading dirt around.
 If there’s a lot of dish soap residue all over the floor after mopping, give it another go using just plain warm water.

 Most food remnants and stains should come away after you’ve mopped the floors.
 But, some stains can be persistent.
 A mild detergent and a little scrubbing should be your first attempt at removing any stains when you’re cleaning slates.